regulusun/regulusun.github.io/_posts/2014-3-12-keep-learning-as-a-developer.markdown

 ---
 layout: post
-title:  "What Have I Been Learning As A Developer"
+title:  "Keep Learning as a Developer"
 categories: developer
 ---